RELATED PARTY TRANSACTIONS

 |RELATED PARTY TRANSACTIONS||

-On December 20, 2013, we executed an agreement effective March 1, 2014, with a Company director, Dr. Mark Baker, to provide clinical research and support services related to new and enhanced applications for the FREEDOM60® Syringe Infusion System.
-Authorized by the Board of Directors, the agreement provides for payment of 420,000 shares of common stock valued at $0.20 per share over a three-year period.
-Amortization was zero for the ten months ended December 31, 2017, and was $28,000 for the four months ended June 30, 2017 and 2016, respectively.
+On December 20, 2013, we executed an agreement effective March 1, 2014, with a Company director, Dr. Paul Mark Baker, to provide clinical research and support services related to new and enhanced applications for the FREEDOM System.
+Authorized by the Board of Directors, the agreement provided for payment of 420,000 shares of common stock valued at $0.20 per share over a three-year period.
+Amortization was zero for the ten months ended December 31, 2017, and was $28,000 for the twelve months ended February 28, 2017; the agreement is fully amortized.

 On June 24, 2016, Cyril Narishkin executed a termination and general release agreement, which terminated his previous consulting agreement, and resigned as an officer and director for personal reasons.
 Mr. Narishkin was compensated for services as a consultant through January 31, 2017 at a monthly rate of $16,000 per month for up to eight days of service a month upon request of the Company.
-Mr. Narishkin’s compensation was zero and $118,000 for the four months ended June 30, 2017 and 2016, respectively.
+Mr. Narishkin’s compensation was $230,000 for the year ended February 28, 2017.
 In accordance with the agreement, the Company repurchased 96,542 shares of common stock of the Company owned by Mr. Narishkin at an aggregate purchase price of $43,393.

 The Company leases an aircraft from a company controlled by Andrew Sealfon, the Company’s President and Chief Executive Officer.
-The lease payments were $5,668 and $7,167 for the four months ended June 30, 2017 and June 30, 2016, respectively.
+The lease payments were $13,421 for the ten months ended December 31, 2017 and $21,500 for the year ended February 28, 2017.
 The original lease agreement has expired and the Company is currently on a month-to-month basis for rental payments.

 Mr. Mark Pastreich, a director, is a principal in the entity that owns the building leased by Company.
 The Company is in year nineteen of a twenty-year lease.
-There have been no changes to lease terms since his directorship and none are expected through the life of the current lease.
 With a monthly lease amount of $11,042, the lease payments were $110,420 for the ten months ended December 31, 2017, and $132,504 for the twelve months ended February 28, 2017.
-The Company also paid property taxes for the four months ended June 30, 2017 and June 30, 2016 in the amount of $41,959 and $48,455 for the twelve months ended February 28, 2017.
+The Company also paid property taxes for the ten months ended December 31, 2017 in the amount of $41,959 and $48,455 for the twelve months ended February 28, 2017.
 On November 14, 2017, we executed a lease extension, which calls for six month extensions beginning March 1, 2019 with the option to renew six times at monthly lease amount of $12,088.